digitalutsc/arks-service/README.md

    ![mysql-account-privillege](https://raw.githubusercontent.com/digitalutsc/ark-services/master/docs/images/Screen%20Shot%202020-10-22%20at%2012.42.35%20PM.png)

-4. In terminal, running `sudo nano /var/www/ark-services/NoidLib/custom/MysqlArkConf.php`, and paste the following code, and set the name of variables by which you created in the previous step, then save it.
+4. In terminal, running `sudo nano /var/www/ark-services/NoidLib/custom/MysqlArkConf.php`, and paste the following code, and set the name of variables by which you created in the previous step, and set `$encryption_key` and `securekey` for encyrption of Admin account's password, then save it.

 ````php
 <?php